awslabs/aws-well-architected-labs/content/Security/300_Labs/300_VPC_Flow_Logs_Analysis_Dashboard/3_create_vpc_flow_logs_analysis.md

 {{% /notice %}}

 ### Create QuickSight Dataset and Dashboard
-We will now create the data sets in QuickSight from the Athena view and a analysis dashboard.
+We will now create the data sets in QuickSight from the Athena view and an analysis dashboard.
 All the steps from this section are required to execute one time in central account.

 1. Login to your central AWS account.